ongas/hs-price-tracker/UserStories/US01_Add_BuyWisely_Product.md

 ## Acceptance Criteria
 - User can input a BuyWisely product URL into the Home Assistant integration.
 - The system validates the URL and extracts the product ID.
-- The product is added to the tracked items list with its current price, name, brand, and image.
+- The product is added to the tracked items list with its current price, name, brand, image, and the seller_product_url from the lowest-priced offer (never from any fallback or hydration field).
 - If the product is not found or the URL is invalid, the user receives an error message.

 ---